 About the Event

-Join us for a screening of two films focusing on the work of Indigenous environmental advocates, highlighting their deep connection to the land and Indigenous culture.
+Join us for a screening of three films focusing on the work of Indigenous environmental advocates, highlighting their deep connection to the land and Indigenous culture.

 ᏗᏂᏠᎯ ᎤᏪᏯ (Meet Me at the Creek) tells a story of interconnectedness and Cherokee values through the lifelong fight of Rebecca Jim, a Cherokee Nation citizen and Waterkeeper Warrior, as she leads the effort to restore Tar Creek located in Miami, Oklahoma.
 U.S. government officials have designated Tar Creek as “irreversibly damaged,” but Rebecca refuses to accept that.